huridocs/pdf-document-layout-analysis/README.md

 ## Models

 There are two kinds of models in the project.
-The default model is a visual model which has been trained by Alibaba Research Group.
+The default model is a visual model (specifically called as Vision Grid Transformer - VGT) which has been trained by Alibaba Research Group.
 If you would like to take a look at their original project, you can visit [this](https://github.com/AlibabaResearch/AdvancedLiterateMachinery) link.
 There are various models published by them and according to our benchmarks the best performing model is the one trained with the [DocLayNet](https://github.com/DS4SD/DocLayNet) dataset.
 So, this model is the default model in our project, and it uses more resources than the other model which we ourselves trained.